 The benefits of LASIK are obvious.
 LASIK is a permanent solution to fix myopia, hyperopia, and astigmatism.
 You will be able to see clearly again, and this can help relieve other symptoms like headaches, that come with blurred vision.

-LASEK, which stands for laser subepithelial keratomileusis, is a modification of PRK.
+LASEK, which stands for laser-assisted subepithelial keratectomy, is a modification of PRK.
 PRK has been around much longer than LASIK, but both are still widely used today.

 LASEK, like LASIK, also corrects major refractive errors.

 There are different techniques that can be used for this procedure, but the general steps of LASEK surgery include: